 - Study Abroad Programs

-By the end of your college search, you should have a much clearer idea of which schools you would like to apply to, but be sure to consider how many schools you should really apply to.
+By the end of your college search, you should have a clearer idea of which schools you would like to apply to, but be sure to consider how many schools you should apply to.

 Where Can I Find This Data?